-Why Be a Member of the Arraj Inn?
+Why Be a Member of an Inn?
 To foster professionalism, ethics, and the skills of the Bench and the Bar.

 American Inns of Court are made up of lawyers from varying backgrounds, judges, professors, and law students.
 The Inns also contain smaller subgroups, called “pupilage groups.”
 Each Arraj Inn pupilage group includes one judicial officer, experienced lawyers, lawyers with mid-level experience, junior lawyers, and sometimes, law students.
 Each pupilage group is typically responsible for organizing and conducting a presentation for one of the Inn’s meetings.
 The pupilage groups provide a chance to get to know people better for mentorship and professional camaraderie

-Our monthly presentations range from speakers of interest (lawyers or non-lawyers) to thought-provoking skits and plays regarding the legal profession and legal ethics.
+Monthly presentations range from speakers of interest (lawyers or non-lawyers) to thought-provoking skits and plays regarding the legal profession and legal ethics.
 The mood of these presentations, like the subject matters themselves, can vary from somber to humorous.
-The Arraj Inn’s goal is to encourage meaningful and active interaction by members and their guests in the form of discussions, participation, and critique.
+The Arraj Inn’s goal was to encourage meaningful and active interaction by members and their guests in the form of discussions, participation, and critique.

-The Arraj Inn of Court meets on a set night once per month during the fall through spring months.
-The meeting typically begins with a social cocktail hour at the University Club followed by a sit-down dinner and Inn announcements and administrative matters.
-After dinner, the responsible pupilage group presents its program for about an hour.
+The Arraj Inn of Court met on a set night once per month during the fall through spring months.
+The meetings typically began with a social cocktail hour at the University Club followed by a sit-down dinner and Inn announcements and administrative matters.
+After dinner, the responsible pupilage group would present its program for about an hour.

-The Arraj Inn usually kicks off the new meeting year with a late-summer social.
+The Arraj Inn traditionally kicked off the new meeting year with a late-summer social.
 We gather for cocktails, hors d’oeuvres, and socializing.
 See our calendar for updates.

 American Inns of Court Professional Creed